grosalesr/github-pages-playground/docs/deployment.md

 1. Edit `/etc/fstab` and add the following:\
 `//teraelastic.ter.teradyne.com/elasticstack/elastic# /mnt/teraelastic/ cifs credentials=/root/.teraelastic,rw,uid=elasticsearch,gid=elasticsearch 0 0`

     a.
-Make sure to change elastic# for the appropriate number, 1 to 4, based on [Configure Filer Storage](#configure-filer-storage) section and the server that is being configured.
+Make sure to use the appropriate number, 1 to 4, for **elastic#** based on [Configure Filer Storage](#configure-filer-storage) section and the server that is being configured.

 1. Create the credentials file\
     a.
 Create the credentials file